Dr. Denelle Wallace, Dean

 EXS 292 Stress Management (3 Credits)

 This course offers a comprehensive and proactive approach to stress management and prevention.
-Students will investigate and critically analyze, factors that cause stress within their lives and discuss how those stressors can be managed by the use of vari
+Students will investigate and critically analyze factors that cause stress within their lives and discuss how those stressors can be managed by using various relaxation techniques and practice strategies to initiate and maintain lifestyle changes that will help to both manage and prevent stress.

 EXS 300 Exercise Physiology (3 Credits)

-This course is concerned with the study of how the body responds, adjusts, and adapts physiologically to the acute stress of exercise, or physical activity, and the chronic stress of physical training so that appropriate application are considered for saf
+This course is concerned with the study of how the body responds, adjusts, and adapts physiologically to the acute stress of exercise or physical activity and the chronic stress of physical training so that appropriate applications are considered for safe exercise programming to include injury prevention and rehabilitation.

 EXS 300L Exercise Physiology Lab (1 Credits)

-This course is designed to familiarize students with basic laboratory procedures and tests and to provide experience in subject recruitment, data collection, and abstract presentation.
-This course is a co-requisite to the Exercise Physiology Lecture clas
+This course is designed to familiarize students with basic lab procedures and tests, and to provide experience in subject recruitment, data collection, and abstract presentation.
+This course is a co-requisite to the Exercise Physiology Lecture class.

 EXS 355 Anatomical Kinesiology (3 Credits)